PatrickThVillanueva/keypirinha_counter/README.md

 This is Counter, a plugin for the [Keypirinha](http://keypirinha.com) launcher.

-Using the keyword "count" and then either pasting or writing an input, this returns the number of words and characters.
+Using the keyword "count" and then either pasting or writing an input, this returns the number of words, characters and occurrences.

 ## Download